Ravencentric/ravencentric.github.io/content/projects.md

 despite doing the same basic things.
 So I wrote `archivefile`.

 On a high level, the `ArchiveFile` class is defined by a protocol with an API that covers the common functionality.
-It’s somewhat inspired by [pathlib][pathlib], which I think is great.
+It's somewhat inspired by [pathlib][pathlib], which I think is great.
 I then implement this for the aforementioned formats.
 At runtime, it does a single check to dispatch the correct handler, and I no longer have to write boilerplate just to read a single file from an archive.